bzthin/bzthin.github.io/pages/technical/coding/algorithms/tree.md

 - Imagine going deep into one branch before exploring next.
 - If data structure a graph, need to store visited nodes to not revisit them.

+### Iterative deepening depth-first search
+- Do DFS with iterative depth.
+- E.g. DFS with 1 depth, DFS with 2 depth.
+- IDDFS combines depth-first search’s space-efficiency and breadth-first search’s fast search (for nodes closer to root).

 ## Breath First Search
 - Start at root and explore each connecting child before going to their children
 - Imagine exploring levels by levels of nodes.